JAFSCodeSchool/html-tailwind-website-after-dark-mode/README.md

-# html-tailwind-website-after-dark-mode
+# basic-html-tailwind-starter
-This project is related to the YouTube video https://youtu.be/PP6ZtS8SbUQ
+This code has tailwind setup in it.
+Also purging and minification of CSS is also incorporated.

+### Run the following command to install the required packages
+> npm i -D

+### To start the development server
+> npm run dev

+### To run a production build
+> npm run prod